webpro-nl/knip/README.md

 }
 ```

-### Disable a plugin
+#### Disable a plugin

 In case a plugin causes issues, it can be disabled by using `false` as its value (e.g. `"webpack": false`).

-### Create a new plugin
+#### Create a new plugin

 Getting false positives because a plugin is missing?
 Want to help out?
-Please read more at [writing a plugin][14].
+Please read more at [writing a plugin][40].
 This
 guide also contains more details if you want to learn more about plugins and why they are useful.

-## Compilers
+### Compilers

-Knip v2 introduces compilers that allow to include files that are not JavaScript or TypeScript in the process of finding
+Compilers allow to include files that are not JavaScript or TypeScript in the process of finding unused or missing
-unused or missing dependencies.
-For instance, `.mdx`, `.vue` and `.svelte` files come to mind.
+dependencies (e.g. `.mdx`, `.vue` and `.svelte` files).

-Currently, this is only supported by using `knip.js` or `knip.ts`.
-Provide a `compilers` object in the configuration
+This requires using a dynamic `knip.js` or `knip.ts` configuration file.
+Provide a `compilers` object in the
-where each key represents the extension and the value is a function that takes the contents of these files as input and
+configuration where each key represents the extension and the value is a function that takes the contents of these files
-returns JavaScript or TypeScript as output.
-Here is an example that compiles `.mdx` files to JavaScript so these files
+as input and returns JavaScript or TypeScript as output.
+Here is an example that compiles `.mdx` files to JavaScript so
-and their imports and exports become part of the analysis:
+these files and their imports and exports become part of the analysis:

 ```js
 import { compileSync } from 'mdx-js/mdx';